-The Committee notifies the investigator in writing of protocol approval, once the protocol, or its amendment is approved by the committee.
+The Committee issues approval letters (titled Verification of Review and Approval) to the Principal Investigator.
 Letters are kept on file for review by the IO.

-The Committee notifies the investigator in writing of any decision to withhold approval.
+The Committee notifies the Investigator in writing of any decision to withhold approval.
 The Investigator would have the opportunity to address the Committee to provide clarification of the study.
 Additionally, the Investigator could modify the protocol to secure approval from the Committee.